+In association with the 2016 World Conservation Congress held in Honolulu in September 2016, the governor announced plans to protect additional priority watersheds.
+As a part of Hawai'i's World Conservation Congress Legacy Commitment, the governor launched the 30 by 30 Watershed Forests Target initiative and committed the State of Hawai'i to protect 30% (253,000 acres) of the highest-priority watershed forests by 2030.
 The initiative proposes to fence and remove nonnative hooved animals from targeted core areas, control invasive plants in priority native forests, prevent and control wildfires, combat forest diseases and pests, and plant native trees to protect watershed forests.
-These actions not only would restore watershed functions to replenish aquifers and surface water flows to secure the water supply needed for the future, but would increase Hawai'i's resilience and ability to withstand impacts from climate change.
 To keep Hawai'i on track to meet its 2030 goals, the initiative proposed watershed funding of \$7.5 million per year for fence construction in Fiscal Year 2018-2019 to protect more than 18,000 acres of high-priority watershed forests and additional funding to control invasive plants and wildfires and to plant native trees.

-As of September 2016, the state had invested over \$24 million for Fiscal Years 2013-2017 toward projects that protect these watershed forests from threats.
+As of September2016, the state had invested over \$24 million for Fiscal Years 2013-2017 toward projects that protect these watershed forests from threats.
 DLNR distributes funds under this initiative through a competitive process open to public and private entities within the Watershed Partnership program, as well as directs funds to build organizational capacity to manage watersheds and water resources, and to support the expanded efforts of partnerships that highlight landscape-scale management.
-A majority of the state funds distributed through the Watershed Partnership program are additionally matched by federal, county, and private funds.
 DLNR works with the Hawai'i Association of Watershed Partnerships (HAWP), an alliance of private and public partnerships, to coordinate and promote collaborative management across landscapes.
 Additional resources are needed to meet watershed management goals, with watershed partnerships even further leveraged, to address critical threats to the forests that are inextricably tied to Hawai'i's water supply.